Storm Chasers (TV series): Overview

 Beginning in 2008, the program also began following the team from the website TornadoVideos.Net (TVN) led by meteorology Ph.D. candidate Reed Timmer, Joel Taylor (Driver/Meteorologist) and Chris Chittick (Photographer/Probe Technician).
 The goal of Reed's small but highly mobile team is to capture "extreme video" as well as scientific data from tornadoes.
 Timmer's team is known as "Team Dominator" in the show, referring to the name of their own armored chase vehicle, the SRV Dominator.

 This new season also brought a change to Casey's team, replacing the TIV with the TIV2.

 The vehicle suffered constant chronic mechanical problems, and was sent for re-modification early in the season, and was replaced with the original TIV.
 TIV2 did not return from repairs until the middle of the third season.

-During the 2009 season, the series also documented the TWISTEX team, led by engineer and veteran storm chaser Tim Samaras, who was killed in 2013 while storm-chasing in El Reno, Oklahoma along with his son Paul and fellow storm-chaser Carl Young.
+During the 2009 season, the series also documented the TWISTEX team, led by engineer and veteran storm chaser Tim Samaras, who was killed in 2013 while chasing a tornado near El Reno, Oklahoma along with his son Paul and fellow storm chaser Carl Young.
 The main purpose of the TWISTEX team is to deploy their "turtle" probes into the path of tornadoes and deploy mesonet vehicles around the twister.
 Carl Young helps pilot the Probe vehicle while Tony Laubach drives one of the mesonet vehicles, M3.
 Another addition to Casey's team was the addition of the Doghouse, driven by meteorologists and storm chasers Matt Hughes (died 2010) and Brandon Ivey, who chased as part of the TIV team.
 The original Scout, PROBE, TWISTEX, and TVN vehicles all carry probes that are designed to be placed in the projected path of tornadoes to collect data and film footage from the lowest 100 feet of the tornado.

 Before the beginning of the 2009 season, Josh Wurman become one of the leaders of Vortex 2, a government sponsored tornado research program, which led to massive cast changes.
 The DOW, Scout, Probe vehicles, along with all personnel except Casey, Turk and Neagle leaving the show's main cast.
 Vortex 2, Josh Wurman and some of the other cast reappeared in several episodes across Seasons 3 and 4.